Eurosceptic British ministers quit in blow to May's Brexit plan

 But as Monday drew to a close, May was cheered and applauded by many Conservative lawmakers at a private meeting, having earlier spent more than two hours in parliament answering sometimes hostile questions.

-Both eurosceptics and loyalists said she had stood her ground and appeared to have kept her job, at least for now.
+Both eurosceptics and loyalists said she had stood her ground and appeared to have kept her job, at least for now, as the government tries to prepare for the next stage of negotiations with Brussels.

-The resignations did little to show the unity she wanted to present in Brussels in the next stage of negotiations on Britain’s future ties with the bloc - and the biggest shift in the country’s foreign and trade policy for decades.

 “Brexit should be about opportunity and hope,” Johnson said in a resignation letter.
 “That dream is dying, suffocated by needless self-doubt.”

 Davis had earlier called May’s plan dangerous and said it would give “too much away, too easily” to EU negotiators.
-May replaced him with another Brexit campaigner, junior minister Dominic Raab, who said he was ready for “the challenges of Brexit”.
+May replaced him with another Brexit campaigner, junior minister Dominic Raab.

 It was a rocky day for May, weakened after she lost the Conservatives’ majority in parliament in an ill-judged election last year.

-But at an end-of-day meeting of her Conservative Party in parliament, May was cheered several times and business minister Greg Clark, who supports her pitch for a business-friendly Brexit, said it had gone “very well”.
+But at the meeting of her party in parliament, May was cheered several times and business minister Greg Clark, who supports her pitch for a business-friendly Brexit, said it had gone “very well”.

-She defended her Brexit plan, even gently poking fun at the rows her party has had over the referendum vote and the wider European issue that also helped to bring down previous prime ministers such as Margaret Thatcher, John Major and May’s predecessor, David Cameron.
+She defended her Brexit plan in the chamber, even gently poking fun at the rows her party has had over the referendum vote and the wider European issue that also helped to bring down previous Conservative prime ministers Margaret Thatcher, John Major and May’s predecessor, David Cameron.

 “In the two years since the referendum, we have had a spirited national debate, with robust views echoing around the cabinet table as they have on breakfast tables up and down the country,” she said.